OutSystems/docs-product/src/deploying-apps/mobile-app-packaging-delivery/mobile-apps-build-service/intro.md

 ## Enable the Mobile Apps Build Service for an Environment

 The Mobile Apps Build Service operation is optional.
-You can change its availability in the environment manager, thus allowing or avoiding the generation of new mobile application packages for that environment or specific front-end.
+You can change its availability in the environment manager, thus allowing or avoiding the generation of new mobile application packages for that environment.

 To enable the Mobile Apps Build Service for an environment: